PulseRain/Rattlesnake/README.md

 ![Program the Creative Board](https://github.com/PulseRain/Rattlesnake/raw/master/docs/flash_program.png "Program the Creative Board")

 * ### Running Software on the soft CPU
+As illustrated below, a python script called rattlesnake_config.py is provided to load software (.elf file) into the soft CPU and execute.
+At this point, this script is only tested on Windows platform.
 ![Rattlesnake Config](https://github.com/PulseRain/Rattlesnake/raw/master/docs/rattlesnake_config.png "Rattlesnake Config")

+Before using this script, the following should be done to setup the environment on Windows:

+1. Install a RISC-V tool chain on Windows

+     It is recommended to use [**the RISC-V Embedded GCC**](https://gnu-mcu-eclipse.github.io/toolchain/riscv/).
+And its [**v8.2.0-2.2 release**](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/download/v8.2.0-2.2-20190521/gnu-mcu-eclipse-riscv-none-gcc-8.2.0-2.2-20190521-0004-win64.zip) can be downloaded from [**here**](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases/download/v8.2.0-2.2-20190521/gnu-mcu-eclipse-riscv-none-gcc-8.2.0-2.2-20190521-0004-win64.zip)

+  2. After installation, add the RISC-V toolchain to system's $PATH

+     If default installation path is used, most likely the following paths need to be added to system's $PATH:

+     C:\GNU MCU Eclipse\RISC-V Embedded GCC\8.2.0-2.2-20190521-0004\bin

+  3. Install python3 on Windows

+     The latest python for Windows can be downloaded from https://www.python.org/downloads/windows/

+  4. After installation, add python binary and pip3 binary into system's $PATH

+     For example, if python 3.7.x is installed by user XYZ on Windows 10 in the default path, the following two folders might be added to $PATH:

+         C:\Users\XYZ\AppData\Local\Programs\Python\Python37

+         C:\Users\XYZ\AppData\Local\Programs\Python\Python37\Scripts

+  5. open a command prompt (You might need to Run as Administrator), and install the pyserial package for python:

+     **pip3 install pyserial**

 ## 3. Folder Structure of the Repository <a name="folder"></a>
 folder